ONSdigital/dp-data-pipelines/docs/pipeline-config.md

 * The $id is provided as fully qualified url for ease of use but said schema is part of the codebase inside the pipeline and is just serving as a namespace, it is **never** called remotely as this would make the pipelines dependant on third party site (github) uptime.

-**Important - I haven't document this yet for a reason, there are things still being worked out but I see tha value in starting a conversation about leftward requiremnts, just bear in mind we're a week or two of polish ahead of where I'd ideall want to be sharing this.**.
+**Important - I haven't document this yet for a reason, there are things still being worked out but I see tha value in starting a conversation about leftward requirements, just bear in mind we're a week or two of polish ahead of where we'd ideally want to be sharing this.**.
 For what it's worth I doubt it will be quite this, there's some messiness remaining.

 This is also quite likely to actuall be `transform-pipeline-config.json` or similar , or the config schema should be, given it's linked to a principle use case, again, need to think on it.